 Southern California may be most famous for its beaches, but what many people don’t realize is that its beauty extends beyond the shore.
 Beyond the sand and ocean, Los Angeles also boasts some of the most breathtaking scenes.
 If you love beautiful panoramic views and being surrounded by the natural elements, the Hollywood Hills should be at the top of your list when looking for your new home.

 During the daytime, in the midst of the warm and beautiful California sun, the Hollywood Hills stands as a welcome respite from the big city hustle and bustle of downtown Los Angeles.
 Whether it’s a clear skyline or a bird’s eye, a home in The Hills can include views that are second to none in the city.
 Why leave your home when you can gaze at uninterrupted sunrises, fireworks on July 4th, or fascinating skylines?

 While most of the neighborhoods in Hollywood Hills are residential, there are still a number of options for dining, entertainment, and shopping located within close proximity.
-Let’s take a closer look at some of the best commercial areas around Hollywood Hills.
+This is of course if you don't want dinner from the Chateau Marmont delivered to your doorstep.

 - Sunset Strip.
-Easily the most developed and commercial area nearby, this is where you’ll find the most restaurants, hotels, bars, clubs, and more.
-With world-renowned nightlife, this is definitely the place to go if you want to see and be seen.
+Easily the most developed and commercial area nearby, this is where you’ll find BOA Steakhouse, Skybar, Viper Room, and so much more.
+This is definitely the place to go if you want to see and be seen.

 - Hollywood.
 Recent redevelopment has brought a number of shopping options to Hollywood, including Trader Joe’s, Bed Bath and Beyond, and more.
-If you’re in the area, be sure to check out the Hollywood Farmer’s Market on Sunday mornings for some of the best local and organic produce around.
+Be sure to check out the Hollywood Farmer’s Market on Sunday mornings for some of the best local and organic produce around.

 - Beachwood Village.
 Known for serving hikers and visitors making their way to and from the upper canyons in the area, Beachwood Village is home to Beachwood Cafe and Beachwood Market, both offering fresh and unique food.

 - Franklin Village.
 Located on Franklin Avenue, Franklin Village is home to a number of restaurants with cozy outdoor seating areas, creating a special and welcoming vibe.
-Don’t miss the improv shows at Upright Citizens Brigade, which pack the area and draw quite a crowd.
+Don’t miss the improv shows at Upright Citizens Brigade.
+Then grab a bite at La Poubelle Bistro, open until 2 am!

-Whether you’re looking for a weekend getaway or a place to entertain visiting friends or family, here are some of the top things to do and see in Hollywood Hills.
+Whether you’re looking for a weekend getaway or a place to entertain visiting friends or family, make sure to check out the must-see spots in The Hills.

 - Griffith Park.
 Spanning more than 4,200 acres, Griffith Park is the 11th largest municipal park in the United States.
 With trails for horseback riding, biking, and hiking, Griffith Park is a clear favorite for those who are looking to get a dose of nature.
 The Griffith Observatory is especially popular with visitors and is the perfect nighttime activity with plenty of free admission activities.